Sebastianhju/Runeterra-5e/Runes.md

 ## Lesser Runes
 ### Hextech Flashtraption  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/HextechFlashtraption.png" Align=left width=7% height=7%>

 As a Bonus Action you can target a space within 30ft of you channeling a teleport, you do not have to see the place you are targeting.
 At the start of your next turn you teleport to the selected location.
 If the targetet location is a wall, you are instead teleportet to the nearest open area.
+You can do this a number of times equal to your proficiency bonus before you must finish a long rest.

 ---